 Virtual Training Manuals are eBook, Web pages (HTML5) or PDF versions of the training manuals that are protected and shared with the students.
-This allows the Teacher to assign tasks while doing one on one tutoring or support for a trouble student.
+This allows the Teacher to assign tasks while doing one on one tutoring or support for a troubled student.

 I have linked this title to SkyTap that provides one part of the solution which is the virtual machines with class view and remote support tool.
-You will still need to organize a web conference and your own training material.
+You will still need to organise a web conference and your own training material.
 You can also make your own customer Live Virtual Classroom as well.

 This style of training you can charge the most for and is the most effective and engaging form of online teaching you can do.
 It is a little more technical but worth it with the potential outcomes.